 Long term excessive drinking can permanently damage your eyesight and can even lead to blindness in some cases.

 Excessive drinking doesn’t affect the eyes directly, but it does affect the brain.
-Alcohol completely affects the brain actually.
 Naturally, as the brain and eyes are so closely linked, our vision suffers because of it.

 When someone spends a night drinking too much, the brain has trouble communicating with every part of the body including the eyes.
 The images being sent from the brain to the eyes are not being interpreted correctly or take a longer time to process.